crawler-commons/url-frontier/API/README.md

 ## Queues and keys

 What the queues should be based on is determined by the client, through the setting of a string value (_key_) associated with the messages sent with the PutURLs method.
-The value could be the hostname of a URL, its paid level domain, it's IP or anything else.
+The value could be the hostname of a URL, its domain, IP or anything else.
 An empty value leaves the service to route the messages into a queue - the hostname being the default behaviour.
-It is up the the client code to be consistent in the use of the keys.
+It is up to the client code to be consistent in the use of the keys.

 The keys are used in several functions: _GetStats_, _DeleteQueue_ and _GetURLs_.